 - 1 ½ cups gluten-free all-purpose flour

 - ½ teaspoon xanthan gum If not already in the gluten free flour blend

 - ¼ cup cocoa powder

 - 1 tablespoon vinegar any variety

 - Preheat oven to 350 degrees.

-- Combine flour, sugar, cocoa powder, salt and baking soda in a mixing bowl.
+- Combine the flour, xanthan gum (if not already in the flour blend), sugar, cocoa powder, salt and baking soda in a mixing bowl.
 Add the vanilla extract, vinegar, canola oil and water.
 Mix well.

-- For cupcakes: Pour batter into a muffin tin with liners.
-Bake at 350 degrees for 20-25 minutes or until a toothpick inserted into the middle of a cupcake comes out clean.
-Remove from the pan immediately and place on a cooling rack.
+- Pour batter into paper liners or muffin tin coated with cooking spray.
+Bake at 350 degrees for 18-20 minutes or until a toothpick inserted into the middle of a cupcake comes out clean.